HavierHeng/PreSeQL/README.md

 PreSeQL (`.pseql`) is an embedded database based on a B+ Tree, inspired by SQLite.
 It has pretty poor support for the full SQL language spec (not even SQL89) and we'll proudly admit so.
 Written in C so you know its good.

 Simplifications are made for the interest of time.
 Such as supporting way less types in the database (minimum `TEXT` type), a smaller subset of the SQL language of our choosing, and only supporting UNIX and UNIX-like platforms.
+Relations between tables are also optional features as that requires `JOIN` via a Join table with Primary and Foreign keys.

 ## Architecture